bobanm/ethereum-basic-demo/README.md

 web server is way more simple than it sounds.
 Since here we like lean and fast apps, the server of choice is `lite-server`.

-If you don't have it already, install it globally from NPM:
+If you don't have it already, install it globally using a Node package manager:

 ```
-npm install -g lite-server
+pnpm install -g lite-server
 ```

-Then from the project folder, start your server, giving it `dist` as its base folder.
+Then from the project folder, start your server, giving it `dist` as its base folder:

 ```
 lite-server --baseDir=dist